 The outward signs of delirium and dementia can look similar, which is why a medical diagnosis is important.
 In both cases, a person may appear confused, forgetful, anxious, or irrational.
-However, delirium has a sudden, rather than gradual onset.
-Read more about delirium, what causes it, and how you can help your loved ones fully recover to their normal state of well-being.
+However, delirium has a sudden onset, rather than a gradual one.
+Read more about delirium, what causes it, and how you can help your loved ones facing delirium.

 What is Delirium?

 If delirium is a new term to you, it should not be mistaken for dementia, depression, anxiety, or other contributors to changes in behavior or thinking.
-Knowing more about delirium is important to making sure your loved one gets the appropriate care so they can be back on track and enjoying life in its familiar settings and activities.
+Knowing more about delirium is important for making sure your loved one gets the appropriate care and getting them back on track and enjoying life.

 Can a person have dementia and delirium?